 Level of Infection of Swollen Shoot Disease in Rehabilitated Plots

 Figure 3 illustrates the prevalence, incidence and severity rate according to the three technologies adopted for replanting.
 The highest prevalence was recorded in GVV plots (1.28%) and the lowest in RPH plots (0.50%).
 The highest incidence occurred in RPG plots (1.26%), followed by GVV, while RPH recorded the lowest incidence (0.20%).
-ANOVA tests indicated that prevalence was not significantly affected by the technology (p ˃0.05; df=2; F=4.72 ), whereas incidence differences were significant (p < 0.05; df=2; F=51.31) Severity ranged from 0.18% to 1.55%, influenced significantly by the technology (p < 0.05; df=2; F=31.34).
+ANOVA tests indicated that prevalence was not significantly affected by the technology (F2,x=4.72; p ˃0.05), whereas incidence differences were significant (F2,x=51.31; p < 0.05) Severity ranged from 0.18% to 1.55%, influenced significantly by the technology (F2,x=31.34; p < 0.05).
 The severity index was highest in GVV and lowest in RPH plots.